mrkahfi/mobile_bricks/README.md

 ```

 ## 📦 Contributing
-All the contribution are welcome.
+Any contributions are welcomed.
 You can either file an issue, open a PR, or create a new impactful brick others can benefit from.
 If you're making significant changes or refactor to the existing bricks, please elaborate your take on it.